DayaPanesar/Excel-and-Tableau-Project/README.md

 ## Project Dependencies

-- Microsoft Word (for reporting polcies and procedures)
+- Microsoft Word (for reporting policies and procedures)
 - Microsoft Excel (for data cleaning and transformation)
 - Tableau (for data visualization)